theupdateframework/taps/tap8.md

 Let's consider the project baz, initially delegated to a multi-role threshold (of 2) to roles foo, and bar, each of which have a threshold of 2 keys.
-When they want to add a keyid from Dan to the foo role, the current foo keyholders create a foo.rotate.ID.PREV file, where ID is as described above (the SHA256 of the concatenated key ids of foo, and the character 0x32).
+When they want to add a keyid from Dan to the foo role, the current foo keyholders create a foo.rotate.1 file.
 This contains all previous foo keys, as well as Dan's key and a new threshold.
-PREV is the SHA256 of "" as this is the first rotation for foo.
-The file foo.rotate.ID.PREV is signed by at least 2 current keyids of foo.
+The file foo.rotate.1 is signed by at least 2 current keyids of foo.
 The new targets file foo is then signed by a new threshold (again 2) of the new keyids (including Dan) to complete the rotation.

 Let's assume Bob and Dan signed foo.
-A client which encounters a delegation to foo first looks for a foo.rotate.ID.PREV file with the keyids and threshold specified in the delegation file and an initial value of "" for the previous rotate file.
+A client which encounters a delegation to foo first looks for a foo.rotate.1 file.
 If this file exists and is properly signed by Alice and Bob, the client uses it to fetch new keys.
 The client can then verify foo using Bob's and Dan's signature.

-When Evelyn joins, and the threshold is increased to 3, foo.rotate.ID'.PREV' is created (ID' is the SHA256 of the concatenated old keyids, and 0x32, PREV' is the SHA256 of the previous rotate file), which contains the existing keyids as well as Evelyn's public key, and a threshold value of 3.
+When Evelyn joins, and the threshold is increased to 3, foo.rotate.2 is created, which contains the existing keyids as well as Evelyn's public key, and a threshold value of 3.
 This is signed with at least 2 keys from the current set of keyids.

 ## Rotation to Null